cleavetv/unity-framework/Readme.md

 ## What CleaveFramework can do for you

-If you've ever written code that looks like:
+If you're writing code that looks like:

 ```csharp
 TheGlobals.GameManager.Game.WorldManager.World.SpawnPlayer(TheGlobals.GameManager.Game.PlayerManager.MakeNewPlayer());